Hunter looking through binoculars

 Depending on the region you hunt, the early fall trees are still leafy.
 The foliage is already turning, with colours ranging from yellows, reds, and browns to greens.
 The ground is sparsely covered with leaves.

-With this in mind, the types of camo for fall turkey hunting in this environment would be a pattern like the Realtree APX.
-The APX pattern is a great camo for hunting turkeys in the woods.
-It has a mix of yellows, browns and little greens to help break up your appearance in the woods.
+A pattern like the Realtree APX is the best camo for the woods.
+It has a mix of yellows, browns and little greens to help break up your appearance.
 Its pattern consists of tree bark, branches, brownish leaves and pine needles.

 For turkey hunting in the fields, a go-to pattern would be the Realtree Max7, comprised of browns, beige and grays.
-The Max7 design is comprised of reeds, grasses, corn, wheat, etc, which helps you blend in with marshes or open fields.
+The Max7 design is comprised of reeds, grasses, corn, wheat, etc, which helps you blend in with marshes or open areas.

 Shifting into a later fall hunt or early spring when the trees no longer have foliage, you are now in a predominately brown and grey environment.
 Here is where a ghillie (leafy suit) works very well.
 Or you can opt for a camo pattern like the Realtree Timber, which helps you blend in with the surrounding trees.

-Digital Camo Patterns
+Digital Camo for Turkey Hunting

 Best Camouflage for Turkey Hunting

-Below are examples of the above-mentioned camo patterns.
+Below are examples of the above-mentioned turkey camo patterns.
 For reference, we used Realtree and Sitka, but similar patterns can be found with brands like Mossy Oak, Kuiu, King, etc.

 Best Camo for Spring Turkey Hunting: Pattern & Gear Recommendations